vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 nation of immigrants where nearly everyone has been brought up with the awareness of a nearby history of venturing into the unknown to escape horror or to pursue happiness.
-The authors of [Start-up Nation][sn] also related this spirit stemming from Israel's immigrants.
+The authors of [Start-up Nation][sn] also related this spirit to Israel's immigrants.
 In Europe, my immigrant peers seem to care less about failing or hitting rock bottom and thus seem more comfortable taking certain risks.
 Of course there are some nuances.
 Many of those immigrant often struggle to secure the needed initial funding which they, considering circumstances, can't source from the famous goto initial funding parties colloquially referred to as ["family and friends"][fandf].
 Being a 2nd-generation immigrant to the Netherlands, spending my formative years in Suriname, I have also sort of developed a risk-averseness that [Leni][leni][^leni] and I often hold up to the mirror in laughter.
-She considers much of what I do far too risky.
-I on the other hand often think she is playing things too safe.
-We brush off our somewhat culturally-defined character traits on her being very German in her efforts to seek security and me just being a flexible volatility-conditions Surinamese Dutchman.
+She considers much of what I do far too risky while I often think she is playing things too safe.
+We brush off our somewhat culturally-defined character traits on her being very German in her efforts to seek security and me just being a flexible volatility-conditioned Surinamese Dutchman.

 [fandf]: https://www.fundable.com/learn/resources/guides/investor/types-of-investors
 [leni]: https://instagram.com/lenipaperboats